-The FGLI Community is committed to providing a welcoming space for first-generation low-income students.
+The FGLI Community Initiative is committed to providing a welcoming space for first-generation low-income students.
 Through critical discourse and social, emotional, and academic support, it seeks to construct an empowered narrative that helps them thrive intellectually and personally through the celebration of their differences.

 from the Woodbridge Fellow

 From Yale’s mission statement, which reads,

 Yale is committed to improving the world today and for future generations through outstanding research and scholarship, education, preservation, and practice.
 Yale educates aspiring leaders worldwide who serve all sectors of society.
 We carry out this mission through the free exchange of ideas in an ethical, interdependent, and diverse community of faculty, staff, students, and alumni,”

 it is clear that this institution prioritizes the creation of an educational space and a vision of the future world that considers a diverse humanity, one that requires a thorough understanding of how our modern society organizes people in order to serve those rendered more invisible than others.
 This has resulted in an increasingly diverse student body of people of differing identities along geographies, race/ethnicity, and gender, to name a few, over the more than 300 years of Yale’s existence.

 One of Yale’s most recent endeavors has involved the increased inclusivity of students from diverse socioeconomic backgrounds, realized by their commitment to provide need-based financial aid.
 However, the increasing number of students from low-income backgrounds, who are likely the first in their families to attend college, have revealed that these students often feel alone and uncomfortable in spaces that have traditionally served students of particular backgrounds.
 The challenges they face point to a need to support students who feel alienated from the larger student population because of their social and cultural differences, so that they might establish a home at Yale and fulfill their academic potential.